| Which Mortgage Should

 collectively.
 You will find that your answers to the questions below

 will ultimately determine the type of mortgage that best fits your needs.
+How long do you plan to stay in this home?Five years?
+Ten years?
+Thirty years?
+The length of time

 you will be in the home will certainly play a part in determining which loan